WANdisco/wandisco-documentation/docs/quickstarts/preparation/get-started.md

 ---
-id: get-started
+id: get-started-with-fusion
-title: Get Started
+title: Get Started with Fusion
-sidebar_label: Get Started
+sidebar_label: Get Started with Fusion
 ---

 WANdisco Fusion allows you to connect to different storages and transfer data between them.